rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `n`, `no`, `off` or `false`: do not force-enable frame pointers.
 This does not necessarily mean frame pointers will be removed.

-The default behaviour, if frame pointers are not force-enabled, depends on the target.
+The default behavior, if frame pointers are not force-enabled, depends on the target.

 ## force-unwind-tables